gwenwindflower/.charmschool/README.md

 ### Oh My Zsh

 Oh My Zsh! or `oh-my-zsh` is a framework for zsh.
 What this means essentially is it provides some extra functionality out-of-the-box and an easier means of adding plugins and customizing your shell.
 Some engineers complain that it's a little 'heavy', particularly those that obsess over shell performance, but that's not really my bag, and I find it easy to use.
-I don't do a ton with it, the biggest thing is the list of plugins you'll find in my [`zshrc` file](https://github.com/gwenwindflower/charm-school/blob/58d7d692c7a8440984e65f239668c139365bf284/zshrc#L98C1-L99C1).
+I don't do a ton with it, the biggest thing is the list of plugins you'll find in the `shell/zsh/.zshrc` file.

-These add some extra commands and functionality for tools I use a lot like python, brew, and git.
+These add some extra commands and functionality for tools I use a lot like Python, Homebrew, and git.
 I also use the `alias-finder` plugin to help me remember all of the stuff it adds, a lot of which are aliases to save you some typing.

 ### Starship prompt